Nexedi/jio/docs/sphinx/source/complex_queries.rst

 * search a specific document
 * sort a list of documents in a certain order
-* avoid retreiving a list of ten thousand documents
+* avoid retrieving a list of ten thousand documents
 * limit the list to show only xy documents by page

 For some storages (like localStorage), complex queries can be a powerful tool